saltukalakus/idiomatic-rust-snippets/src/patterns/structural/flyweight.md

 The Flyweight pattern is used to minimize memory usage by sharing as much data as possible with similar objects.
 It is particularly useful when dealing with a large number of objects that have some shared state.

-Here is an example of the Flyweight Design Pattern:

 ```rust
 {{#include flyweight/src/main.rs}}
 ```